pepega007xd/ifj23-tests/README.md

 - Then, run tests by executing `python3 compiler_tests.py`

+- Optionally, you can enable printing successful tests with command-line argument `--show-passing` (feature request for Tobito)

 ## Warning

 Tests are written for our project, and we implement a part of BOOLTHEN extension,